-The Association promotes standards of good flag design in North America.
-Those standards are reflected in the “The Guiding Principles of Flag Design,” the report of the Joint Commission on Vexillographic Principles.
+The North American Vexillological Association / Association nord-américaine de vexillologie promotes standards of good flag design in North America.
+Those standards are reflected in the “The Guiding Principles of Flag Design,” the report of the Joint Commission on Vexillographic Principles, which was created as part of a Joint Agreement signed on May 16, 2014 by the Association and The Flag Institute (United Kingdom).

 Download the report.